 I am certainly guilty of consuming too many foods that are really high in that sugary-sweetness, and so is my husband.
 We are also guilty of not wanting to cook ourselves a meal late at night when it had been a particularly long day so we would simply drop by a favorite fast food place and pick up something to eat.

-Now I don’t really think there is anything wrong with treating yourself to a pizza, or a nice big burger, or even a nice, large piece of cake.
-It’s simply the AMOUNT you “treat” yourself to these things, and for a while that seemed to be just about every night for us.
+Now I don’t really think there is anything wrong with treating yourself to a pizza, or a nice big burger, or even a decadent piece of cake.
+It’s simply the AMOUNT you “treat” yourself to these things.
+And for a while that seemed to be just about every night for us.

 I happen to have a terrible sweet tooth and will crave something sweet late at night.
 Like, a lot.
 Or every night.
 Whatever.